Menu

 The easiest way to apply for benefits is using the online application tool on SSA’s website.
 Before you apply, take a few moments to review the information they have on their page about the application process.

 Once you’ve completed and submitted the application for benefits, you can easily check your application status information online.
 This tool will show you the date you applied, the date the SSA representative received your application, the address of your county’s office, and whether or not the SSA came to a decision.
-You can also call your local Social Security Offices and ask them for an update using your name and address.
+You can also call your local Social Security office and ask them for an update using your name and address.
 It will usually take between three and six months to hear a response to your initial application.

 What Factors Will Affect the Decision to Grant or Deny Me Benefits?

-The major reason applicants for SSD or SSI benefits get denied is because the SSA agent reviewing the application determines that the claimant isn’t disabled.
+The major reason applicants for SSD or SSI benefits get denied is that the SSA agent reviewing the application determines that the claimant isn’t disabled.
 If the condition listed on the application isn’t on their list of impairments that qualify as disabled, oftentimes an agent will deny the request without looking into it further.
 If the agent believes the claimant can feasibly still work part-time, or work a job that is less strenuous than his or her current job, they will also deny the claim on the grounds that the applicant can still work.

 What Happens if My Application for Benefits Is Denied?